Drinking water regulation

-Water Supply Regulation (within the Department of Natural Resources, Mines and Energy) is responsible for the implementation, monitoring and enforcement of the Water Supply (Safety and Reliability) Act 2008.
+Water Supply Regulation is responsible for the implementation, monitoring and enforcement of the Water Supply (Safety and Reliability) Act 2008.
 This Act requires the registration of all drinking water service providers and imposes a range of other requirements, including the need to develop a drinking water quality management plan.

-Queensland Health works closely with Water Supply Regulation and plays a key role in providing expert health advice and support for risk assessment and incident management.
+Queensland Health works closely with Water Supply Regulation and plays a key role in providing expert health advice and support for risk assessment and incident management for drinking water.

 Read more about water supply and regulation in Queensland